DeWir3/broot/README.md

 ![replace ls](website/docs/img/20201130-sdp.png)

 You may also toggle options with a few keystrokes while inside broot.
-For example hitting a space, a `d` then enter shows you the dates.
+For example typing a space, then `da` then enter shows you the dates.
 Or a space, then `h` then enter and you see hidden files.

 ## Sort, see what takes space: